-10.1.31 Pediatric Methacholine Challenge Testing Checklist
+10.1.31 Pediatric Methacholine Challenge Testing Checklist (METHACHK\PED)

-(METHACHK_PED)

-Purpose: To determine if a pediatric participant is eligible to proceed with the diluent

-(solution #0) pulmonary function testing for the methacholine testing.
+- Purpose: To determine if a pediatric participant is eligible to proceed with the diluent (solution #0) pulmonary function testing for the methacholine testing. - Who: The Pulmonary Function Technician completes the form. - When: Refer to Visit Procedure Checklists.